ventureoo/jabagram/README.md

 ## Features

-The bridge supports all of the base capabilities:
+This bridge has the following features and supports all the basic capabilities:

+- [x] Lightweight and asynchronous, with support for bridging chats in runtime, without config editing
+- [x] Unlike other bridges, it doesn't require hosting your own XMPP server
 - [x] Forwarding between multiple pairs of chats at once instance (see below for usage)
 - [x] Forwarding of plain text messages
 - [x] Forwarding of attachments (videos, images, audio, etc)